bbikdash/practical-ubuntu-autoinstall-example/README.md

 ![autoinstall prompt](./assets/ubuntu_autoinstall_prompt.png)

-Example usage for completely hands-free installation, no prompting at all except initial grub menu selection (use with caution):
+Example usage for completely hands-free installation, no prompting at all except initial grub menu selection (use with caution).
+It completely avoids the prompt from the above image by doing what the message suggests, adding "autoinstall" to the grub kernel command line.
+This is done internally in the script by extracting the original ISO contents then modifying `boot/grub.cfg` to include "autoinstall".
+The new ISO constructed with the modified grub file will no longer stop to prompt the user at all:
 ```bash
 ./ubuntu-autoinstall-iso-generator.sh --autoinstall ./dev_autoinstall_server.yml --source /path/to/downloaded/source/iso/ubuntu-24.04.3-live-server-amd64.iso --destination ./server_test.iso --unattended
 ```